vncastanheira/Blender-MDL-Exporter/README.txt

-Quake MDL format (for Blender 2.7x) written by Bill Currie modified by epiplon
+Quake MDL format (for Blender 2.83) written by Bill Currie maintened by epiplon

 1. Info
 This extension converts a mesh to a compatible .mdl format.